 Once an assessment has been completed, there will be a final review by the application and curriculum team.
 Decision letters will be emailed within four weeks after the close of the assessment.
 Every attempt will be made to maintain this review schedule.
 However, to ensure fair and careful consideration of all applications, it may be necessary to extend a notification date.

 If accepted, a student will receive an acceptance package that includes an Intent to Enroll letter.
 This letter must be completed and returned to the Academy in order to hold a space for the upcoming school year.

-Parents of accepted students will be contacted by the curriculum team early in the summer before their Academy start date to schedule a Personalized Learning Plan (PLP) meeting.
+Parents of accepted students will be contacted by the curriculum team early in the summer before their Academy start date to schedule a Prospective Learning Plan (PLP) meeting.
 Depending on the student, additional information may be requested for ability grouping and placement purposes.

 All enrollment forms and the first tuition payment are due no later than July 1.
 Student orientation, First Year Seminar, will be held up to two weeks before school starts and all newly accepted students should plan to be available at this time.
 Details will be available by the end of May.
 Parent orientations will be held during the summer, prior to the start of the school year.
 Courses are run in accordance with the Davidson Academy academic calendar, which follows the University of Nevada, Reno academic calendar for semester start and end dates.